aiidateam/aiida-core/docs/source/intro/installation.rst

 ==========================

 AiiDA depends on a number of third party python packages, and usually on specific versions of those packages.
-In order to not interfere with third party packages needed by other software on your system, we **strongly** recommend isolating AiiDA in a virtual python environment, such as the methods described below.
+In order to not interfere with third party packages needed by other software on your system, we **strongly** recommend isolating AiiDA in a virtual python environment, for example, by means of one of the methods described below.

 .. admonition:: Additional Information
    :class: seealso title-icon-read-more